KahunaSystems/DrawSketchLib/README.md

 <b> How to install

 1. POD </b>
-   You can directly include following in your pod file
+   <br>You can directly include following in your pod file

             pod 'DrawSketchLib', :git => 'https://github.com/RPiyush/DrawSketchLib.git', :tag => '1.0.3'